 All entries by individuals must be sent to Your Organising FAI Member Country by their deadline and not direct to the FAI or to another FAI member which is not from your country.

-The Theme for the 2019 Contest is"My dream to fly!"
+The Theme for the 2020 Contest is"Flying yesterday and tomorrow!"

 Details on the theme available here.